pandashreyan/api/README.md

 Edit
 npm install
 3. 🛠️ Create a .env File
-Create a .env file in the root directory and add:
+In the root directory, create a .env file and add the following:

 env
 Copy